Vented vs. Vent-Free Gas Logs: Which is Right for Your Home?

 How They Work:

 Vented gas logs are designed to mimic the look and feel of a traditional wood-burning fire without the hassle or smell.
 They require a wood-burning fireplace with an open damper to operate, allowing combustion gases to escape safely outside.
 Vented gas logs will give you the most realistic look when it comes to a gas fireplace.
 You’ll enjoy a large, vibrant flame that beautifully wraps around the logs, creating a realistic and natural fire experience.
-While they give you the most realistic look, they are not efficient and provide minimal heat because most of the heat goes up the chimney.
-See some more of the pros & cons of vented gas logs below.
+While they give you the most realistic look, they are the least efficient gas fireplace and they provide minimal heat because most of the heat goes up the chimney.
+See more of the pros & cons of vented gas logs below.

 Pros: